-SFAS No. 142, "Goodwill and Other Intangible Assets," requires that goodwill be tested for impairment at the reporting unit level (operating segment or one level below an operating segment) on an annual basis (in the fourth quarter for the Company) and between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying value.
+Statement of Financial Accounting Standards ("SFAS") No. 142, "Goodwill and Other Intangible Assets," requires that goodwill be tested for impairment at the reporting unit level (operating segment or one level below an operating segment) on an annual basis (in the fourth quarter for the Company) and between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying value.
 These events or circumstances could include a significant change in the business climate, legal factors, operating performance indicators, competition, or disposition or relocation of a significant portion of a reporting unit.
 Application of the goodwill impairment test requires judgment, including the identification of reporting units, assignment of assets and liabilities to reporting units, assignment of goodwill to reporting units, and determination of the fair value of each reporting unit.
-The fair value of each reporting unit is estimated using market approaches or discounted cash flow methodology.
-This requires significant judgments, including estimation of future cash flows, which depends on internal forecasts, estimation of the long-term rate of growth for the Company's business, the useful life over which cash flows will occur, and determination of the Company's weighted average cost of capital.
+The fair value of each reporting unit is estimated using discounted cash flow methodologies or a combination of market approaches, if information is readily available, and discounted cash flow methodologies.
+This process requires significant judgments, including estimation of future cash flows, which depends on internal forecasts, estimation of the long-term rate of growth for the Company's business, the useful life over which cash flows will occur, and determination of the Company's weighted average cost of capital.
 Changes in these estimates and assumptions could materially affect the determination of fair value or goodwill impairment for each reporting unit.
 Actual cash flows in the future may differ significantly from those assumed.
 The Company has allocated goodwill to reporting units based on the reporting unit expected to benefit from the acquisition.

-In 2007, the Company recorded a goodwill impairment charge of \$10.7 million related to its Canadian reporting unit, resulting primarily from decreased future cash flows due to the planned move of production of certain products from Canada to China in late 2008 or early 2009.
+The impairment charge taken in 2008, which was a result of the Company's annual impairment test in the fourth quarter of 2008, was associated with assets that were acquired in England in 1999 and is associated with the Company's U.K. reporting unit.
+The reporting unit's carrying value exceeded the fair value, primarily due to reduced future expected net cash flows.
+The method to determine the fair value of the U.K. reporting unit was a discounted cash flow model.
+In 2007, the Company recorded a goodwill impairment charge of \$10.7 million related to its Canadian reporting unit, resulting primarily from decreased expected future cash flows due to the move of production from Canada to China.
 The method to determine the fair value of the Canadian reporting unit was a discounted cash flow model supported by market approaches, which were based on earnings multiples realized by similar public companies and on representative merger and acquisition transactions of a similar nature and industry.
+At December 31, 2008, the remaining balances of goodwill of the U.K. and Canadian reporting units were \$1.2 million and \$3.1 million, respectively.
+These reporting units are associated with the connector products segment.